-The subject of this contract is the co-financing of energy sanitation measures for the family house/apartment (hereinafter: the object) located at street, number , cadastral parcel number KO , through the implementation of measure/measures/package of measures (specify the name of the

-- procurement and installation (specify the products, equipment to be procured and installed) and - preparation of technical documentation (specify the name).
-A detailed specification of equipment, products, technical documentation, and works performed is provided in the estimate, which is an integral part of this contract.
+The subject of this contract is the co-financing of energy sanitation measures for the family house/apartment (hereinafter: the object) located at street, number , cadastral parcel number KO , through the implementation of measure/measures/package of measures (specify the name). measure/measures/package of measures from the PC A detailed specification of equipment, products, technical documentation, and works performed is provided in the estimate, which is an integral part of this contract.